 Your doctor might also order a CT scan or MRI to see the abscess more closely.
-He or she might also use a needle to draw fluid from the abscess.
+They might also use a needle to draw fluid from the abscess.
 This fluid will be tested to check if there is an infection.

 To prevent an abscess, it helps to begin treatment for tonsillitis immediately.
 Your chance of getting an abscess increases when treatment for tonsillitis is delayed.

 Antibiotics are the most common form of treatment for a peritonsillar abscess.
 Your doctor may also drain the pus in the abscess to help the antibiotics work properly.
 This is done by lancing (or cutting) into the abscess to release fluids.
 A needle can also be used.
 Note that such procedures are usually done by an ENT (ear, nose, and throat) surgeon.

 As with chronic strep throat and tonsillitis, when abscesses are reoccurring, your doctor might recommend removing the tonsils to avoid future, and more severe, infections.

-If treated, a peritonsillar abscess normally goes away without incident.
+If it’s treated, a peritonsillar abscess normally goes away without causing any more problems.
 However, you could get the infection again in the future.

-If not treated quickly, longer-term potential complications from a peritonsillar abscess include:
+If it isn’t treated quickly, longer term potential complications from a peritonsillar abscess include: